Azure/azure-sdk-for-js/sdk/cognitivelanguage/ai-language-text/README.md

 ### Abstractive Summarization

-Abstractive summarization generates summaries from the input articles.
+Abstractive summarization generates a summary for the input articles.
+Abstractive summarization is different from extractive summarization in that extractive summarization is the strategy of concatenating extracted sentences from the input document into a summary, while abstractive summarization involves paraphrasing the document using novel sentences.

 ```javascript
 const { AzureKeyCredential, TextAnalysisClient } = require("@azure/ai-language-text");